 Fort Tryon Park

 Late September or early October.
-The 2014 has yet to be determined.
+The 2014 date is Sunday, September 28.

 Party like it's 1399 at this fest along the Hudson River.
 Watch knights joust and other pageantry of the era, enjoy live strolling musicians, dramatic minstrels and juggling jesters, and browse old-school wares.
 Make sure you dress up!
 Velvet and corsets should be mandatory (my daughter and I always put on our best period garb).
 If you can't make it to the annual New York Renaissance Faire in Sterling Forest, this is the next best thing.
 You'll see some of the same booths and performers, plus it's FREE.